MethodsConsultants/tutorial-data/README.md

   write_sav("data/iq_long.sav")
 ```

-The paired samples t-test assumes the data come from 100 paired
+The paired samples t-test example assumes the data come from 100 paired
 observations.
 Create this file in wide format in SPSS.

 ``` r